Angelista-Enterprise/moneves/DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy the Moneves app to Vercel.
+This guide will help you deploy the Claru app to Vercel.

 ## Prerequisites